 Every individual realizes her or his own potential, can cope with the normal stresses of life, can work productively and fruitfully, is able to make a contribution to her or his community, feels okay reaching out for help when times get tough, and knows where and how to reach out for help.

 is our strategy to reduce stigma and myths around mental health and suicide and increase positive messaging about belonging and seeking help and where to find that help.
 Research shows that connectedness and social capital together may build mental well-being and protect against suicidal behaviors by decreasing isolation, encouraging adaptive coping behaviors, and by increasing belongingness, personal value, and worth, to help build resilience in the face of adversity.

-Video of the Month: What You Need to Know About Neurodiversity
+Video of the Month: Suicide Prevention: Choose to Stay

 Measures and Indicators:

 The Mentally Healthy CAN is trying to turn the curve on mental health in our region.

 Everyone in Cal & So.
 Essex Counties is mentally healthy by 2020.

 % of middle school students who ever attempted suicide